grantcurell/audio_equilizer/README.md

 ## The Problem

-My wonderful Chinese teacher sent me a full radio reading of Harry Potter (哈利波特) but it sounded... well... terrible.
-I could barely listen to it.
+My wonderful Chinese teacher sent me a full radio reading of Harry Potter (哈利波特) but it sounded... well... bad.
+But I really wanted to listen to it!

 ## Visualization